-If the Commission wishes to recognize and adjust for first offenders, it should not categorically limit the adjustment based on offense level, given how large a part simplistic metrics such as drug quantity or, in the economic crime arena, loss, have in determining final offense levels.
-Moreover, in its most recent study on recidivism, the Commission concluded that "[t]here is not a strong correspondence between final offense level and recidivism."
-30
+metrics such as drug quantity or, in the economic crime arena, loss, have in determining final offense levels.
+Moreover, in its most recent study on recidivism, the Commission concluded, "[t]here is not a strong correspondence between final offense level and recidivism."37

 It is not uncommon to see first offenders with extremely high base offense levels drawn from relevant conduct quantity or loss assessments.
 Ms. L. L. had no prior offenses when she became dependent on methamphetamine.
 She was in a tragically typical downward spiral when she fell in love with her meth supplier.
 She was arrested with him when she drove him to what turned out to be a drug sale.
 The purchaser was a confidential informant.
 Her car was searched and drugs and a gun were found.
 More drugs were found in her home and despite her boyfriend's assertion that she was not involved, Lisa was charged with all the drugs attributed to him and his supplier.
-She was sentenced to a whopping 151 months, more time than the dealer who supplied the drugs to her boyfriend, later reduced to 121 months.
+She was sentenced to a whopping 151 months, more time than the dealer who supplied the drugs to her boyfriend, later reduced to 121 months by drugs minus two.
+A first offender reduction of two levels would result in a sentence of 97 months.

-Ms. C.R. was in the grips of a severe and untreated gambling addiction when she began embezzling money from the credit union that employed her.
+Ms. C.R. was in the grips of a severe gambling addiction when she began embezzling money from the credit union that employed her.
 She would deduct funds from credit union member accounts and then reimburse, as it were, those members, from the credit union's corporate account.
 While individual depositors were not harmed by her conduct, the credit union sustained a significant shortfall.
 When confronted, she admitted her conduct and cooperated in the investigation of her conduct.
-She was ordered to pay restitution to cover the funds she withdrew and sentenced to a 78 month term of incarceration.
-She is a mother, grandmother and great grandmother and at 69 years old, suffers from significant health problems, including macular degeneration and is receiving no mental health treatment for her addiction.
+She was ordered to pay restitution to cover the funds she withdrew and sentenced to a 78-month term of incarceration.
+She is a mother, grandmother and great grandmother who at 69 years old suffers from significant health problems, including macular degeneration.
+She is receiving no mental health treatment for her addiction.
 She reports that she did all she could to help in her own prosecution and writes "I am a sick person that got caught up in the stress and lies and nightmares."
 She is a true first offender with a final offense level of 27 driven primarily by loss of between \$1 million and \$2.5 million and enhanced for sophisticated means, and jeopardizing the soundness of a financial institution.